eq19/feed/_drafts/multiplication_zone.md

 You may see this scheme is build by 3 (three) layers where the next layer will continue the primes object by carrying the tensor of prime [31 and 71](https://gist.github.com/eq19/0ce5848f7ad62dc46dedfaa430069857#primes-platform) of previous layer.

 So then a question is arised.
-Where this vector is going?<br>
+Where is this vector flowing in the 18s?<br>
 Let's discusse first about exponentiation zone.